-Understanding the impact that the lack of adequate oral health can negatively impact a child's life Continental Societies, Inc. partnered with Colgate's Bright Smiles Bright Futures dental van program to increase oral health awareness.
-Bright Smiles, Bright Futures is a leader in oral care and children's oral care improvement around the world.
-Continental Societies Inc., works hand and hand with Colgate as they reached over 120 million children in the United States with positive dental messages.
+Understanding the impact that the lack of adequate oral health can negatively impact a child’s life, Continental Societies, Inc. partnered with Colgate’s Bright Smiles Bright Futures dental van program to increase oral health awareness.
+Bright Smiles, Bright Futures is a leader in oral care and children’s oral care improvement around the world.